lloydcotten/common-mq/README.md

 * provider `string` (when not using connection URL)
 * queueName `string` (when not using connection URL)
-* awsConfig `object|string` AWS config options to pass to the [`update` method](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Config.html#update-property), otherwise a path to AWS config file to pass to the [`loadFromPath` method](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Config.html#loadFromPath-property)
+* awsConfig `object|string` AWS config options to pass to the [`update` method](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Config.html#update-property), otherwise a path to AWS config file to pass to the [`loadFromPath` method](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Config.html#loadFromPath-property) - see [AWS Developer Guide](http://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/configuring-the-jssdk.html) for more information

 Other options: